alexyzha/Extended-Pastebin/README.md

 - When the app is launched, you'll have 10 spaces, all "\[Empty]".
 If you click an empty button, nothing will be copied.
 You can, however, write over it.
 - The buttons will display the text you paste into them.
 - Any string longer than 25 characters will be truncated in the text preview, but you'll still copy the whole string when you click it.
+- The popover doesn't have the transient property, meaning that it will stay open until you click the app icon again.
+This is meant to facilitate copying multiple things from one page :)

 <img width="221" alt="Screenshot 2024-02-04 at 10 58 57 PM" src="https://github.com/alexyzha/Extended-Pastebin/assets/122637724/80a07fa7-fff8-43d1-860e-74cc23d7c587">